Important information for applicants: teaching and learning 2021/ 22 academic year.98.3 KB

 You are not required to have a formal qualifications in the arts, though these would be advantageous.
 Experience within the arts disciplines in school and/or as extra-curricular activity would be desirable.

 A Disclosure and Barring Service (DBS) check is not an entry requirement, however if you take part in work-related experience, visits or placements to settings where you are undertaking regulated activity, the setting may determine that a DBS check is required.
-You will be required to undergo a DBS check and arrange this through the university before undertaking the activity.
+You will be required

 For more information on the IELTS (International English language Testing System) requirements for this course, please click here to visit our dedicated web page.